pebble-dev/pebble-dev.github.io/_posts/2018-02-15-rebble-web-services.md

 Pebble uses the weather in a couple of places: there's the official weather app, and there are the sunrise and sunset pins in the Timeline.
 Today, Pebble fetches this information from The Weather Channel.
-We will replace this with information from the Dark Sky API.
-Unfortunately, this API (like all reliable, high-quality, global weather APIs) costs us some money to access, so we will be providing weather access as part of a donation-based package (see below).
+We will replace this with information from another weather API.
+Unfortunately, these APIs cost us some money to access, so we will be providing weather access as part of a donation-based package (see below).
 If you choose to pay for it, that'll enable full weather functionality, and help support the service for everyone.
 If you do _not_ donate, the system weather app and timeline pins won't